 Meet the man behind OUAH

-I’ve biggest stories emerging from Capitol Hill, including the rise and unprecedented fall of former Speaker Kevin McCarthy, the first-year class of House progressives—including Congress’s first Gen-Z member—and too many crises to count, from a near-default on the US debt and the first expulsion of a member in more than two decades to multiple government funding cliffs and the Democratic panic over Joe Biden’s poor performance during the first presidential debate.
+I’ve chronicled the biggest stories emerging from Capitol Hill in recent years: the rise and unprecedented fall of former Speaker Kevin McCarthy, the transfer of power atop the House Democratic Caucus from Nancy Pelosi to Hakeem Jeffries, the first-year class of House progressives—including Congress’s first Gen-Z member—and too many crises to count, from a near-default on the US debt to the first expulsion of a member in more than two decades, multiple government funding cliffs, and the Democratic panic over Joe Biden’s poor performance during the first presidential debate that led to Kamala Harris’s ascension to the top of the ticket before Trump defeated her on his way to a second term as president.
+My work has been cited in The Washington Post, Politico, Semafor, The Atlanta Journal-Constitution, and more.

 Most recently, I founded and authored Supercreator News, the premier politics newsletter for the creative class.
 Its readership included members of Congress and their staff, current and former Biden and Obama administration officials, and leaders at top advocacy groups.

 Before I launched Supercreator, I was a fashion journalist and e-commerce writer for two global magazine brands.
-I also used to write a cool fashion blog.
+I also wrote a cool fashion blog.

-In addition to OUAH, I write a weekly column on the intersection of Capitol Hill and democracy for COURIER, a civic media company on a mission to create a more informed, engaged and representative America.
-I’m an active National Association of Black Journalists and Investigative Reporters and Editors member and a proud alum of the On Deck Writer Fellowship.
+In addition to OUAH, I write a weekly column on the intersection of Capitol Hill and democracy for COURIER, a civic media company on a mission to create a more informed, engaged, and representative America.
+I’m an active member of the National Association of Black Journalists and Investigative Reporters and Editors and a proud alum of the On Deck Writer Fellowship.

-Born and raised in Dallas (go Cowboys!), I attended Texas A&M University-Commerce, where he studied journalism and wrote for The East Texan, the campus’s award-winning student newspaper.
-I now split my time between Washington, DC and New York City and enjoy true-crime documentaries, Beyoncé, and FaceTiming my niece and nephew.
+Born and raised in Dallas (go Cowboys!), I attended East Texas A&M University, where I studied journalism and wrote for The East Texan, the campus’s award-winning student newspaper.
+I now split my time between Washington, DC, and New York City and enjoy true-crime documentaries, Beyoncé, and FaceTiming my niece and nephew.

 A quick word about newsgathering